elastic/elasticsearch/x-pack/plugin/otel-data/README.md

 ## OpenTelemetry Ingest plugin

-The OpenTelemetry Ingest plugin installs index templates and component templates for Elastic OpenTelemetry data.
+The OpenTelemetry Ingest plugin installs index templates and component templates for OpenTelemetry data.

 All resources are defined as YAML under [src/main/resources](src/main/resources).